frankiephs/OceanGuardianOfficial/README.md

 > regarding to the `pygame.mixer.init()` error, This is because replit is a browser based IDE and the `pygame.mixer.init()` finds an audio device which is typically refering to the hardware.
 To solve this issue, you will need to **use the "pygame" language** instead of the "python" language.
 In this case, it now supports sounds from pygame.
 >
 ### "Why is the performance slower in replit?"
 > Replit have its own GPU, RAM and storage because it is virtual environment that uses docker containers.
 These GPU, RAM, etc. have its own limitations and might require to upgrade your own account if you want a faster one.
-Pygame also runs fast frames therefore it requires a hardware that is fast too. **I will recommend installing the game in your device, please read "Installation on windows".**
+Pygame also runs fast frames therefore it requires a hardware that is fast too. **I will recommend installing the game in your device, please read "Installation on windows(updatable ver)".**
 ### "Why are the sprite's appearance delayed in replit?"
 > Please refer to 'Why is the performance slower in replit'  question.
-The display method and the timer are not on sync because of the performance issues. **I will recommend installing the game in your device, please read "Installation on windows".**
+The display method and the timer are not on sync because of the performance issues. **I will recommend installing the game in your device, please read "Installation on windows(Updatable ver)".**

 ### "Why is the screen smaller in replit when I run it?"
 > The game screen is fixed, therefore you cannot shrink the size proportions.
 You can maximize the output screen **by clicking the 3 dots and click maximize**. alternatively, you can change the size proportions but I won't recommend it because it will ruin the fixed pixel position of other elements.